espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 * Raw throughput testing
 	* To test the transport is correctly ported and working fine, please run [Raw throughput](Raw_TP_Testing.md) tests in `ESP-> Host` and `Host->ESP` direction.
 	* Reboot/Reset both ESP and Host on raw throughput direction change
-	* In this testing, frames are pumped continously and throughput at transport is measured.
+	* In this testing, frames are pumped continuously and throughput at transport is measured.
 	* Reasonable speed in comparison to the Clock used should be deduced (no standard figure)
 	* If the speed is very less, this could mean that the transport is not correctly ported